garden-io/garden/docs/contributing/config-resolution.md

 It's the nature of the resolution flow that more and more params and instance variables will be available to provide to the template resolution calls as we get deeper in the control flow (from initializing the Garden instance and resolving the project config in the early phases, to fully resolving action configs in the solver close to the end).

+## Lazy evaluation and config templates

+It's possible to reference action outputs when declaring inputs for config templates.
+This is possible because of the ability of a context to hold unresolved template values.

+We will evaluate unresolved template values at the time they are needed; for instance, the action name (which may be templated in config templates) is needed very early, and thus action outputs cannot be referenced here.

 ## Choosing which parts of a config to resolve

 In several places, we resolve only certain fields of a config at a given phase, only to resolve it fully a few lines below.

-This is because we may want to use the results of the prior resolution in the next one, or because we want to use a different config context for the different resolution calls.
-This will usually be clear when reading the code.
+This is because we need different values in Garden core at different times, and we also may want to use a different config context for the different resolution calls.

 Because this process of incremental resolution is so spread-out, we rely heavily on tests to make sure the whole behaves as it should.